KeKoParis/PPOIS_lab2/README.md

 <p>
 This program is a table.
-User is able to look through the data, delete player by options, find player by options, add player.
+The user is able to look through the data, delete player by options, find player by options, add player.
 </p>